ginagalanou/galanou-consulting-site/exampleSite/content/about.md

 image: "images/team/Galanou_Georgia.png"
 ---

-Dr. Georgia Galanou Luchen is the Founder and Principal of Galanou Consulting.
-She is a healthcare transformation strategist and advisor with a PharmD foundation and experience across enterprise strategy, digital health, data, policy, member growth, and product-oriented execution.
+Dr. Georgia Galanou Luchen is a healthcare strategist and advisor with a pharmacy background and experience helping professional organizations move complex priorities from idea to execution.

-She helps healthcare organizations translate ambiguity into governed priorities, stakeholder alignment, and measurable action.
-Her work sits at the intersection of clinical insight, market change, executive decision-making, and organizational implementation.
+Her work focuses on the intersection of healthcare strategy, emerging technology, professional education, and organizational change.
+She helps organizations move from recognizing that an issue matters to defining what should happen next, who needs to be involved, and how the work will get done.

-Before founding Galanou Consulting, Dr. Galanou Luchen served in leadership roles at the American Society of Health-System Pharmacists, where she led enterprise strategy across digital health, data, AI, and cross-divisional transformation.
-Her work included strategic planning, board communications, KPI development, policy positions, national convenings, and new program development.
+Most recently, Dr. Galanou Luchen worked with the American Society of Health-System Pharmacists, a national professional association representing more than 60,000 pharmacy professionals.
+In that role, she supported work across digital health, data, AI strategy, strategic planning, professional education, stakeholder engagement, board and executive communications, and new program development.

-She is known for helping organizations make sense of emerging change, build the structures needed to respond, and move from concept to measurable execution.
+That experience gave her a front-row view into how professional organizations respond to change.
+She saw how emerging priorities are identified, how internal and external stakeholders are aligned, how value is communicated to members, and how ideas become deliverables that are useful beyond a single meeting or report.

+Now based in Greece, Dr. Galanou Luchen brings a Greek-American perspective to her work.
+Her background is rooted in U.S. health-system pharmacy and association leadership, but her current focus is broader.
+She helps healthcare organizations, professional societies, and mission-driven teams navigate transformation in ways that are clear, credible, and executable.

+Galanou Consulting was created to support organizations that need strategic capacity, thoughtful communication, and practical execution support, especially in areas where healthcare, technology, workforce development, and organizational change overlap.

+## Areas of focus

+- Strategy and organizational transformation
+- Digital health and AI readiness
+- Professional education and workforce development
+- Stakeholder alignment and convening
+- Member value and association growth
+- Executive communication and board-facing materials
+- Program or grant development, implementation planning, and practical deliverables